“Successful execution of diversity initiatives always involves a true commitment by leadership and strong collaboration among team members.”

 - Frank Scruggs received The Florida Bar’s “President’s Award of Merit” in June, 2014.
 At the General Assembly of the convention of The Florida Bar in Orlando, outgoing bar president Eugene Pettis presented Frank Scruggs with the award, generously praising his work as task force chairman for the President’s Special Task Force to Study Enhancement of Diversity in the Judiciary and the Judicial Nominating Commissions.

-- Katie Phang is currently the President-Elect for the Miami-Dade Florida Association of Women Lawyers.
+- Katie Phang is currently the President for the Miami-Dade Florida Association of Women Lawyers.

 - Adriana Kostencki is currently the President of both the Venezuelan American Bar Association and the Venezuelan Chamber of Commerce.
 She is also part of the 2016-2017 Class Fellow of The Florida Bar Leadership Academy.
 The Wm.
 Reece Smith, Jr. Leadership Academy is a multi-session training program designed to assist a diverse and inclusive group of lawyers in becoming better leaders within their profession, in their chosen path, while enhancing their leadership skills.
 Each year a select group of participants are selected from applications submitted to The Florida Bar to become Academy Fellows.